anbupw/Hotspot/README.md

-# :warning: For Educational Purposes Only :exclamation:
+# For Educational Purposes Only

 Disclaimer :
 1. For educational purposes only.